noahgibbs/self_conscious_dgd/12_ProgramStructure.md

 \#include will include the contents of a file where you tell it to.
 For instance, "#include <kernel/kernel.h>" will find kernel.h and drop the contents into the file where you put the \#include.
 It's basically cut and paste.

 Like the C language it descends from, LPC has two types of includes.
 One uses angle brackets, while the other uses double-quotes.
 When including, DGD checks the normal set of include directories to find the file it was told to look for.
 The only difference with double-quotes is that DGD will first check the absolute path given and ***then*** check in the include directories.
 What's the "normal" set of include directories?
-They come from your Configuration File (see later chapter.)
+They come from your Configuration File (see [The Configuration File](ConfigurationFile.md).)

 Why do you care about double-quotes versus angle brackets?
 Usually, they're mostly used idiomatically - angle-bracket include is often for things like the Cloud Server's own files, indicating they are "system" files, while double-quote includes are mostly used for headers from your own application.